LineandVertexSoftware/vertexa-chart/ROADMAP.md

 - ~~Broader hover/click/select regression coverage is still needed across all implemented trace families~~ (covered by tests)
 - ~~CPU/GPU picking fallback behavior still needs a clearer tested contract~~ (documented and covered by tests)

-These are the kinds of gaps that create churn after 1.0 because they force either behavior changes or documentation walk-backs.
+The fixed items above are now covered by tests or docs so they do not turn into post-1.0 behavior changes.

 ### 3. The quality gate is still too thin for a stable major